xintai6660707/ore-mine-pool/README.md

 ## Staking rewards

-In orev2, miners with s receive a coefficient increase of 1-2 times for reward submissions.
-When using ore-cli, due to low s, the coefficient is close to 1. ore-mine-pool-worker collects miner fees and s them, resulting in increased earnings with higher s, approaching a 2 times efficiency improvement.
+In orev2, miners with stakes receive a coefficient increase of 1-2 times for reward submissions.
+When using ore-cli, due to low stakes, the coefficient is close to 1. ore-mine-pool-worker collects miner fees and stakes them, resulting in increased earnings with higher stakes, approaching a 2 times efficiency improvement.

 ## No gas fees